lujan002/certifiable-rwhe-calibration/README.md

-Our work extends the certifiably correct algorithm for generalized robot-world and hand-eye calibration (RWHEC) presented in the above repository by adding scripts and instructions for data processing, synchronization, and results vizualization for a simplified, mutli- sensor robotic platform.
+Our work extends the certifiably correct algorithm for generalized robot-world and hand-eye calibration (RWHEC) presented in the above repository by adding scripts and instructions for data processing, synchronization, and results vizualization for a simplified, mutli-sensor robotic platform.
 Our data consists of monocular camera videos (with apriltag detections) and optitrack motion capture data.
 The intention behind this project is to see whether this method can be implemented on a simplified platform with two cameras.

+# Step-by-Step Instructions
-# Cut Video
+## Cut Video

-Use Video editor of choice to find the precise timestamp (ms) where the flip occured.
+Use your video editor of choice to find the precise timestamp (ms) where the flip occured.
 I used Lossless Cut.
 After writing down timestamps, run the following for each video:

 `ffmpeg -i input.mp4 -ss 00:01:30 -t 00:01:15 -c copy output.mp4`
 where -ss: start time and -t: duration

 ex: `ffmpeg -i Left_success3.mp4 -ss 00:00:01.342 -t 00:00:55 -c:v libx264 -c:a aac Left_success3_cut.mp4`

-Camera time offsets (where the video was cut, aka where the “sync flip” occurs)
+Below are the specific camera time offsets I used for a selection of the data (where the video was cut, aka where the “sync flip” occurs):

 Success1